ColorblindAdam/ChatGPTPrompts/DoctorChatGPT.md

 When he asks you to sit on the table or have a test done.
 Just describe what he sees and what the test results were.
 And he'll keep answering questions.

-*ChatGPT and I are not doctors not is this medical advice... please talk to a healthcare professional about all medical needs.*
+*ChatGPT and I are not doctors.
+This is this medical advice... please talk to a healthcare professional about all medical needs.*

 **Copy Paste the Prompt below into a new chatGPT chat**